bradj00/react-physics/README.md

 * web3.JS for Ethereum wallet integration and high scores

-* Moralis SDK for data rich stats
+* Moralis SDK for data rich stats and realtime events